mayokunadeniyi/EarthQuake-Watcher/README.md

 5. Once all build errors have been resolved, you should be all set to build the app and test it.

-6. Follow the instructions in the *Getting Started* Section of this project
+6. Follow the instructions in the *Getting Started* section of this project

 7. To Build the app, go to _Build>Make Project_ (or alternatively press the Make Project icon in the toolbar).